admb-project/admb/trunk/README.txt

    install location as the default C:\ADMB or another location without spaces in the name.

 3. Add the following to the PATH in the order given.
-Only enter the second path is you are compiling for a 64-bit processor.
-If so, this path must reflect which architecture you want to compile for, this example is for Intel 64-bit processors.
-This was tested on a 64-bit machine which has a folder called 'Program Files (x86)'.
-If you are on a 32-bit machine, remove the '(x86)' from these paths.
+If you are using a 32-bit machine, enter only the first, third, fourth, and fifth path listed in that order.
+If you are using a 64-bit machine, enter all five paths in the order listed.
+If you are compiling for a 64-bit machine, the second path listed here must reflect which architecture you want to compile for, this example is for Intel 64-bit processors - for most people this should not be changed.
+   Also, if you are on a 32-bit machine, remove the ' (x86)' from these paths.

    C:\Program Files\Microsoft SDKs\Windows\v7.1
-   C:\Program Files (x86)\Microsoft Visual Studio 10.0\VC\bin\x86_ia64
+   C:\Program Files (x86)\Microsoft Visual Studio 10.0\VC\bin\amd64
    C:\Program Files (x86)\Microsoft Visual Studio 10.0\VC\bin
    C:\Program Files (x86)\Microsoft Visual Studio 10.0\Common7\IDE
-   C:\admb\bin
+   C:\ADMB\bin

 4. Add the following environment variables:
-   ADMB_HOME = C:\admb
+   ADMB_HOME = C:\ADMB
    INCLUDE   = C:\Program Files (x86)\Microsoft Visual Studio 10.0\VC\include;
                C:\Program Files\Microsoft SDKs\Windows\v7.1\Include

+   For the LIB variable, choose either 32-bit or 64-bit.
+   32-bit LIB:
    LIB       = C:\Program Files (x86)\Microsoft Visual Studio 10.0\VC\lib;
                C:\Program Files\Microsoft SDKs\Windows\v7.1\Lib

+   64-bit LIB:
+   LIB       = C:\Program Files (x86)\Microsoft Visual Studio 10.0\VC\lib\amd64;
+               C:\Program Files\Microsoft SDKs\Windows\v7.1\Lib\x64

 5. Logout and login again to make the environment variable changes take effect.

-6. For a 32-bit build, open any DOS window and you may compile your code.
-   For a 64-bit build, you must use the Windows SDK 7.1 command prompt to compile.
-This should be a shortcut in the Start menu which is:

-   C:\Windows\System32\cmd.exe /E:ON /V:ON /T:0E /K
-   "C:\Program Files\Microsoft SDKs\Windows\v7.1\Bin\SetEnv.cmd"
+6. You may now open any command shell (DOS window) or call admb from within an editor window using whatever compile command you would like.
+Try this using the "Simple" example.
+Open a command window,  by clicking Start->Run then typing cmd.exe and enter the following commands in the window:

+   > C:
+   > cd ADMB\examples\admb\simple
+   > admb simple
+   > simple

 Installation from Source Code
 =============================